Exponential-Family Models of Random Graphs: Inference in Finite-, Super-, and Infinite Population Scenarios: Introduction

-Various other models have been proposed, such as exchangeable random graphs---random graphs invariant to the labeling of nodes \citep{DiJa08,BiCh09} or the labeling of edges \citep{CrDe15,CrDe16,crane2018probabilistic}; scale-free networks \citep[e.g.,][]{BaAl99,Boetal01,scalefree}; and other models \citep[e.g.,][]{rapoport:sn:1979}.
-The literature on such models is large and diverse, as are their motivations and properties, and their relationships to ERGMs have not been studied in depth. \hide{ We hence do not attempt to treat these models here, but refer readers to the above-cited papers and other related literature \citep[e.g.,][]{DiJa08,Lo12,OrRo15,VeRo15,VeRo16,CaFo17,Boetal17,Ja17,LaRiSa17}.
+The literature on such models is large and diverse, as are their motivations and properties, and their relationships to ERGMs have not been studied in depth.
+We hence do not attempt to treat these models here, but refer readers to the above-cited papers and other related literature \citep[e.g.,][]{DiJa08,Lo12,OrRo15,VeRo15,VeRo16,CaFo17,Boetal17,Ja17,LaRiSa17}.
 In the case of exchangeable random graphs, we do discuss one notable example: the edge-exchangeable models of \citet{CrDe16}.
 Edge-exchangeable models assign equal probabilities to all edge-labeled graphs which are isomorphic up to relabeling \citep[Definition 3.1,][]{CrDe16}.
-A special case of the generic modeling framework was elaborated by \citet{CrDe16}, the Hollywood model.
+A special case of the generic modeling framework was elaborated by \citet{CrDe16}, the ``Hollywood model.''
 The motivating example of the Hollywood model concerns actors linked by movies, although the model is not restricted to the motivating example.
 While such models hold promise, it is an open question whether, and how, those models can be used to address one of the key challenges of statistical network analysis: network data are dependent data, and testing and modeling dependencies in network data is of great interest.
-The range of dependencies captured by those models has not been characterized to date, and more research is needed to determine how such models can be used to test and model complex dependencies in network data, such as transitivity. }
+The range of dependencies captured by those models has not been characterized to date, and more research is needed to determine how such models can be used to test and model complex dependencies in network data, such as transitivity.